IgniteUI/igniteui-angular/readme-template.md

 What the project does.

 ## Usage
-How is the project is useful.
+How is the project useful.

 ## Getting Started